Mohamedmagdy1790/Student-Management-System/README.md

- ### database design
+ ## database design
  we have four tables
  student ,teacher , course, quiz

  #### relationships between the tables:

-Teacher and Course: One-to-Many (1:N) relationship
+-Teacher and Course: One-to-Many (1:N) relationship

-One teacher can teach multiple courses.
+-One teacher can teach multiple courses.
 Each course is taught by only one teacher.
 Student and Course: Many-to-Many (M:N) relationship

-A student can enroll in multiple courses.
+-A student can enroll in multiple courses.
 Each course can have multiple students.
 Course and Quiz: One-to-Many (1:N) relationship

-One course can have multiple quizzes.
+-One course can have multiple quizzes.
 Each quiz belongs to only one course.

-database diagram:
+## database diagram:

 <img src="https://github.com/Mohamedmagdy1790/Student-Management-System/blob/main/dbdiagram.png">

+## Database script
 ``` mysql script
 create table student(
     student_id int primary key auto_increment,